YagoLopez/vrview-react/README.md

 }
 ```

-- And `hotspot` has the following interface:
+- And `IHotspot` has the following shape:

 ```typescript
 export interface IHotspot {